 Preserve: To stabilize and preserve the Shinn bunkhouse so that it may be used by park visitors and schools.

-Tell the stories: Who were the people who worked for the Shinn family and other local ranches, nurseries, stores, and their own farms?
+Tell stories: Who were the people who worked for the Shinn family and other local ranches, nurseries, stores, and their own farms?
 Where did they come from?
 Where did they go?
 What was life like in the Washington Township?

 Document: Why is the bunkhouse significant?
-Many people have no idea that people came from China to our area as early as 1865.
+Many people have no idea that people came from China to our area as early as 1864.
 Buildings such as these housed ranch workers and are the physical evidence of their lives here.
-We will continue to collaborate with local museums and descendants to record and present the history of the Chinese people who lived and worked in the Washington Township - for the Shinn family and for other ranches, farms, and nurseries.
+We continue to collaborate with local museums and descendants to record and present the history of the Chinese people who lived and worked in the Washington Township - for the Shinn family and for other ranches, farms, and nurseries.